dabeaz-course/python-mastery/README.md

 **A:** Mainly, it's an issue of calendar timing and scope.
 Course material was primarily developed pre-pandemic and represents Python as it was at that time.
-Some topics (e.g., typing or async) are sufficiently complex that they would be bettered covered on their own in a separate course.
+Some topics (e.g., typing or async) are sufficiently complex that they would be better covered on their own in a separate course.

 **Q: Why did you release the course?**